 Syracuse’s 2nd oldest brewery, Middle Ages, has been around since 1995.
 Located in the former Sealtest ice cream factory, Middle Ages has expanded from its small tap room to a beautiful new public house (right next door!).
 The picnic tables and fireplace make the place so warm and inviting – plus their hours have expanded!

-Address: 120 Wilkinson Street, Syracuse, NY 13204 Hours: Mon 12-8pm / Tues 12-8pm / Wed 12-8pm / Thurs 12-10pm / Fri 12-10pm / Sat 12-10pm / Sun 12-8pm Food: No, but feel free to bring in your own food!
+Address: 120 Wilkinson Street, Syracuse, NY 13204 Hours: Mon 12-8pm / Tues 12-9pm / Wed 12-8pm / Thurs 12-10pm / Fri 12-10pm / Sat 12-10pm / Sun 12-8pm Food: Just fresh popcorn, but feel free to bring in your own food!
 Sometimes food trucks appear with the expanded location.
-Other Drinks: No. Games: No. Tap Handles: Several!
+Other Drinks: Nope.
+Games: No, but there’s smartphone trivia on Tuesdays!
+Tap Handles: Several!
 Flights: $8 for 4 beers.
-Pints: price varies To Go: Growler fills available, pre-bottled bomber bottles, and kegs available for order Dog Friendly?
+Pints: price varies To Go: Growler fills available, pre-bottled bomber bottles & cans, and kegs available for order Dog Friendly?
 No – the brewery has its own cats who walk around the taproom Outdoor Seating?
 No. Merch?
 Yes – glasses, tin tackers, candles, clothing Location: On the edge of downtown Syracuse, not too far from other restaurants.
 Street parking is easy to find.
 Tap Room Size: Small

 What makes them unique?
 As the name suggests, Middle Ages is themed after the medieval time period, and most of the beers reflect that and are British-inspired.
 A full-size knight is there to greet you when you enter the brewery (unfortunately he is nameless; I asked).
 Every summer the brewery holds a huge anniversary celebration, complete with live music, food, and other festivities.
 They also offer a yearly membership which provides you with discounts on beer and merchandise.
 Lastly, Middle Ages also brews the Ape Hanger Ale and Smoked Porter specifically for another Syracuse favorite – you can find the beers exclusively at nearby Dinosaur BBQ.
 My favorite beer: Recess Coffee Stout (especially on nitro!)